Fellowship-Wide Services (F.W.S.)

 • “I am a Sex and Love Addict.
 I don’t care who knows it as long as I don’t forget it.”

 Perhaps more to the point of your question: Is a member free to break his or her anonymity?
 Yes.
 We do not govern.
-We cannot tell any member what to do, whether it's how to practice the steps or how anonymous they should be.
-We have and we hope all members follow them.
+We cannot tell any member what to do, whether it’s how to practice the steps or how anonymous they should be.
+We have guidelines and we hope all members follow them.
 Tradition Eleven discusses anonymity at the public level, especially at the level of media of any kind.
 Tradition Eleven also points to our duty to protect the anonymity of our fellow members.

-is often the underlying motivation to remain anonymous.
+Fear is often the underlying motivation to remain anonymous.
 Fear we know is a corroding thread.
 Nevertheless, we have an obligation to protect the anonymity of every member no matter how we handle our own anonymity.

 Response #2: